 Syntax Description varname Name of the variable.
-Cyntax Description variable of the variable.
 Defaults This command has no default settings.
 Command Types ROM monitor command.
 Command Modes Normal.
 Usage Guidelines You must enter the sync command to save your change to NVRAM.
 Otherwise, the change is not saved and a reset removes your change.
-Examples This example shows how to use the set command to display the variable list, remove a variable name from the variable list, and then display the variable list to verify: rommon 2 > set PS1=rommon ! > BOOT= ?=0 rommon 3 > unset=0 rommon 4 > set PS1=rommon ! > BOOT= varname= varname= varname=value varname= Name of the variable. value Any ROM monitor command.
+Examples This example shows how to use the set command to display the variable list, remove a variable name from the variable list, and then display the variable list to verify: rommon 2 > set PS1=rommon! > BOOT= ?=0 rommon 3 > unset=0 rommon 4 > set PS1=rommon! > BOOT= varname= varname= varname=value varname= Name of the variable. value Any ROM monitor command.